 The award is being run by Surrey County Council in partnership with The Eikon Charity to encourage sharing of ideas that lead to better outcomes for young people.

-Surrey County Council’s new Bullying Prevention Strategy for Schools is being launched in Nov 2017 and will be available at www.surreylocaloffer.org.uk.
+Surrey County Council’s new Bullying Prevention Strategy for Schools launched in Nov 2017 and is available at www.surreylocaloffer.org.uk.